Breakster/rhythmruby/README.md

 --------

 RhythmRuby enables the creation of midi rhythms, through string manipulation.
-It provides methods for rhythm/string creation, parsing and writing them to midi tracks.
+It provides methods for rhythm/string creation, parsing and writing to midi files.
 Ruby and MIDI based rhythm delight!

 Basics